minodisk/coffee-refactor/README.md

 1. Set cursor to symbol.
 2. Start renaming using `ctrl-r`.
 3. Type new name.
-4. Finish renaming using `enter`.

-*You can abort renaming, when move cursor out of the symbol.*
+4. Finish renaming using `enter` or moving cursor out of the focused symbol.

 ### Supported Symbols